nss-nightclass-projects/clinic/README.md

 #### Checking Your Work

-In the `main.js` module, invoke the `diagnose` function for each of the 5 people who were test.
+In the `main.js` module, invoke the `diagnose` function for each of the 5 people who were tested.
 Ensure you provide the required values as arguments.
 Store the object that gets returned into a variable, and then use `console.log()` to view the objects and make sure it has the right properties on each.

 To check your work, make sure that at least one of the people is infected by providing a temperature that is too high, and a number symptomatic days being 4 or greater.